react-dnd/react-dnd/packages/docsite/markdown/docs/03 Using Hooks/useDrop.md

 #### Parameters

-- **`spec`** A function that creates a specification object (recommended), or a specification object.
+- **`spec`** A function that creates a specification object.
 See below for details on how to construct this
 - **`deps`** A dependency array used for memoization.
 This behaves like the built-in `useMemo` React hook.
 The default value is an empty array for function spec, and an array containing the spec for an object spec.

 #### Return Value Array